The MMR vaccine is the best way to protect babies against mumps, measles and rubella.

 Single vaccines against measles, mumps and rubella aren't available in the UK immunisation programme.

-There are some serious medical conditions that mean your child shouldn't have the MMR vaccine.
+There are some serious medical conditions that mean not everyone can have the MMR vaccine.
+They shouldn't have MMR if they've had a severe reaction to MMR before, or:

-- severe allergies to neomycin or kanamycin (types of antibiotic)
+- have severe allergies to neomycin or kanamycin (types of antibiotic)

 In some cases having the MMR vaccine should be put off until a later date.
-Your child should wait to have MMR if they have a very high fever, or if they had:
+You or the child you care for should wait to have the MMR if you or they have a very high fever, or have had:

 - another live vaccine (including BCG) in the last 4 weeks